Know the Interview Structure

 English Language Test

-Ace all three parts with targeted practice—speaking naturally, reading confidently, writing accurately
+Practise all three parts with targeted support for speaking, reading, and writing

 Civics Knowledge Test